 The amount of teaching you have to do before you get your teaching license will vary from state to state, so check how much you’ll need before you get started.
 If you do it as part of your course, your professors may have already informed you of this.
 However, you can do it as part of an internship too, so be aware of that option.

-If you’re still waiting to start your course, you could volunteer in schools to get some experience, which will be valuable once you get started with study.
+If you’re still waiting to start your course, you could volunteer in schools to get some experience, which will be valuable once you get started with studying.

 These tips will help you get started on your journey as a teacher.
 Put the thought and effort into your goals now, and you’ll find it easier to get started once you land yourself a teaching role.